-During the first 30 weeks of employment, novice teachers will be mentored on a 1:1 basis.
-Mentors and mentees will meet at least once a week for the first four weeks of their teaching assignment.
-During the first four weeks, newly hired teachers will receive intensive mentoring have an orientation and guided experience in the following areas:
+During the first 30 or 34 weeks of employment, novice teachers will be mentored on a 1:1 basis.
+Mentors and mentees will meet at least once weekly for the first four weeks of their teaching assignment.
+During the first four weeks, newly hired teachers will receive intensive mentoring and have an orientation and guided experience in the following areas:

-- New Jersey Core Curriculum Content Standards and Common Core State Standards - Classroom management and discipline - State and district assessment of student progress and achievement - Lesson planning and reflection, including setting goals, meeting objectives and developing assessment tools - District curriculum - District policies and procedures (Staff Handbook) - District online programs - New Jersey Professional Standards for Teachers - Development of SGOs - Understanding of the district's evaluation tool and completion of Self-Assessment
+- New Jersey Student Learning Standards - Classroom management and discipline - State and district assessment of student progress and achievement - Lesson planning and reflection, including setting goals, meeting objectives and developing assessment tools - District curriculum - District policies and procedures (Employee Handbook) - District online programs - New Jersey Professional Standards for Teachers - Development of SGOs - Understanding of the district's evaluation tool and completion of Self-Assessment